Lyme disease – the mere thought of it is terrifying to pet owners everywhere.

 - heavy metals and toxins

-We know that Lyme disease only progresses to a harmful stage if dogs aren’t healthy, right?
+You know that Lyme disease only progresses to a harmful stage if dogs aren’t healthy, right?
 So how do vaccines and chemicals make dogs healthier?

 Here are some tips to help bolster your dog’s immune system:

-- Feed a fresh, whole food species appropriate diet
+- Feed a fresh, whole food species-appropriate diet.

-- Avoid toxic heartworm, flea and tick medications whenever possible
+- Avoid toxic heartworm, flea and tick medications whenever possible.

-It’s time to stop fearing Lyme disease and seeing it for what it is … a signal that there was already something wrong with your dog.
+It’s time to stop fearing Lyme disease and see it for what it is … a signal that there was already something wrong with your dog.